 The Applicant submits that the 106-unit density of the No Fill Alternative F is permissible under both New York State and the Village of Mamaroneck law.
 The residential development would occur entirely within the Village's R-20 District in accordance with the Village's Planned Residential Development regulations set forth in Section 342-52 of the Village Code.
-Under this Section of the Village Zoning Code, the maximum density of a Planned Unit Development is determined by dividing the gross area of the subject parcel by the minimum lot size requirement of the zoning district in which the subject property is located, subject to the Planning Board's stated authority to reduce that number.
+Under this Section of the Village Zoning Code, the maximum density of a Planned Unit Development is determined in two stages.
+First, the Planning Board must determine the lot count in accordance with the requirements of Village Code Section 342-52 by dividing the gross area of the subject parcel by the minimum lot size requirements of the zoning district in which it is located and then reducing the number to the extent it determines that, because of environmental limitations, traffic access, the use and character of adjoining land or other planning considerations, the maximum permitted density would be innapropriate.
+Second, the Planning Board must determine the permissible lot count under Village Law Section 7-738 by determining the number which could be permitted, in its judegment, if the land were subdivided into lots conforming to the minimum lot size and density requirements of the zoning local law and conforming to all other applicable requirements.
+The maximum permissible lot count will be the lower of the two numbers, by dividing the gross area of the subject parcel by the minimum lot size requirement of the zoning district in which the subject property is located, subject to the Planning Board's stated authority to reduce that number.
 If the Planning Board did not exercise that authority, the maximum density at the Subject Property under the Village's Zoning Code, therefore, would be 205 units (i.e., 94.5 acres (the gross area of the Subject Property) divided by 20,000 square feet (the minimum lot size requirement in the R-20 district) equals 205.8).
 This methodology for calculating the maximum density of a Planned Unit Development is authorized under New York State Village Law Section 7-703-A, which delegates to the Village Board the authority to determine the appropriate measures to calculate the maximum base density.